Baker Tilly International: History

 On 16 March 2022, Baker Tilly International announced that it was separating member firms in Russia and Belarus from its global network saying that "this decision is a direct consequence of the actions of these governments, and not the individuals of these countries."

 On 1 June 2022, Baker Tilly International announced the appointment of Francesca Lagerberg as their new CEO.
 She is the first British woman to be the global CEO of a top 10 accounting firm or network.
 She regular appears in the media talking about accounting sector and industry issues.

 In February 2023 Baker Tilly International announced revenues of $4.66bn reflecting a 13% increase in constant currency terms on the last financial year.
 In North America revenues topped $2bn and in Asia Pacific $1bn for the first time.

 In 2023 Baker Tilly's UK member firm MHA announced several mergers with smaller firms in Wales, the North West of England and Scotland.

 In February 2024 Baker Tilly International announced revenues of $5.17bn with growth across all regions and service lines.

-In February 2024 they also announced the sale of majority stake to private equity firms Hellman & Friedman (H&F) and Valeas Capital Partners.
+In February 2024 Baker Tilly US also announced the sale of majority stake to private equity firms Hellman & Friedman (H&F) and Valeas Capital Partners.
 As part of the transaction, Baker Tilly stated plans to adopt an alternative practice structure.
 Jeff Ferro, the firm's CEO, was named chief executive officer of Baker Tilly Advisory Group LP, which would include the firm's advisory, tax, and consulting services.
 Jere Shawver, then managing partner for risk and assurance, was appointed CEO of Baker Tilly US LLP, the licensed CPA firm responsible for attest services.

+January 2025 saw the announcement by Baker Tilly Netherlands that they had entered into a strategic partnership with investment company Inflexion who acquired a minority interest in the firm through its Partnership Capital Fund III.

+In April 2025 MHA floated on the Alternative Investment Market in an unusual move for a professional services firm.

-In April 2025 Baker Tilly agreed to merge with Moss Adams in a transaction valued at approximately $7 billion, aiming to become the sixth-largest U.S. CPA advisory firm.
+Later that same month Baker Tilly US agreed to merge with Moss Adams in a transaction valued at approximately $7 billion, aiming to become the sixth-largest U.S. CPA advisory firm.